 Urban Poling Training

-Learning the Urban Poling (fitness) technique for Series 300, 4Life, Spirit poles and Adventure Series poles.
+Urban Poling (fitness) technique for Series 300, 4Life, Spirit and Adventure Series poles

 ▼ VIDEO: How To Set Up Your Poles

-▼ VIDEO: The Four Steps to Urban Poling Explained
+▼ VIDEO: How To Do The Urban Poling Technique

 Adjusting Your Poles